 In any case, I don’t have the flu.
 I feel much, much better (otherwise, would I be writing this many words?), and I chalk most of that to this garlic-heavy and vitamin C-rich soup I concocted.
 And while I didn’t get a flu shot this year (I opted to go to Italy when my company was providing the service), I don’t foretell any upsets on the horizon—my life is good.
 So this soup may not be Campbell’s, but it cured what ailed me and that suits me just fine.

-Simmer, covered for another half hour.
+- Simmer, covered for another half hour.
 Turn off heat and let cool for 15 minutes.
 Puree tomato mixture until smooth.
-Stir in cream.
-(Can use more than two cups for a thinner soup.)
+Stir in the cream.
+(Can use more than 2 cups for a thinner soup.)
 Serve with crusty bread (and if you don’t feel well, you can spread more roasted garlic on the bread).